 1. Things to Toss or Donate

 Get rid of all broken items; things you never use; clothes you no longer wear; old or unused office equipment or kitchen gadgets; and old magazines, newspapers, and books.
-Figure out whether you want to discard, sell, or donate these items.
+Determine whether you want to discard, sell, or donate these items.

 2. Things to Keep